 Planning Your Content

-Perhaps take advantage of a conference where thousands of attendees will be apt to visit your website and download your content right then and there?
+Perhaps take advantage of a conference where thousands of attendees can visit your website and download your content immediately.
 Contemplate what your main objective is and how content marketing will fit around it.
 What will the purpose of the content be?

-You can start by typing in search engines and seeing how the sentences finish, or using free tools like Answer the Public to get exposed to topics you may not have thought of.
+You can start by typing in search engines and seeing how the sentences finish or using free tools like Answer the Public to get exposed to topics you may not have thought of.

 Implementation of a Content Strategy

-- Where will you deliver the content?
 Getting your content seen and shared is your top priority.
 Where do you plan on placing your content?
 Both your chief product/service and goal should determine this.
-For example, a management consulting firm that puts together an e-book to entice readers to sign up for their e-mail list would be best off making that content exclusive to their website.
+For example, a management consulting firm that puts together an ebook to entice readers to sign up for their email list would be best off making that content exclusive to their website.

 Managing Your Content Marketing Plan